Colvars/colvars/devel-tools/README.md

 updated.
 A Git commit is auto-generated, which will also trigger a doc rebuild when pushed to GitHub.

+Note that the new doc will be pushed to the website under a folder named like the current branch; this means that if the commit described above is not the last commit in a pull request, direct-push access to master will be required for updating the doc.

 ### Git commit hooks